 Weight: 26.4 oz | 749 grams

-The roomy Triplex is one of the best pieces of ultralight backpacking gear I’ve ever owned (even if it’s a bit roomy for one person).
-Made from super lightweight DCF, it’s extremely well-engineered and has held up to heavy rain, howling winds, and everything in between.
+The ultra-roomy Triplex is one of the best pieces of ultralight backpacking gear I’ve ever owned, even if it’s too much tent for one person.
+Made from super lightweight DCF, it’s very well-engineered and has held up to heavy rain, howling winds, and everything in between.

 Sleeping Bag: Katabatic Gear Alsek 22°